imanidev/imanidev/README.md

-### Hi, I'm Imani.
-Thanks for stopping by!
+# Hi, I'm Imani! 👋

-I'm a Software Engineer excited to learn more about code, solve problems and to build exciting and innovative tools along the way.
+I'm a Software Engineer who loves learning new tools and creating interactive applications.
+Welcome to my GitHub profile!

-Currently learning: React ⚛
+## Learning 📚

+- React ⚛️: Currently focused on mastering React for dynamic UIs.

+## Collaboration 💡

-I am open to collaborate with businesses and individuals.
+I'm open to working with businesses and individuals on projects.

-Also, feel free to check out my [blog](https://imanidevelops.hashnode.dev/)

-You can contact me at imaniroberts.dev@gmail.com
+## Interests 🌟

+- Exploring new tools and frameworks
+- Developing interactive applications
+- Gardening
+- Playing videogames

+Connect with me on [LinkedIn](https://www.linkedin.com/in/imaniroberts/) or email me at imaniroberts.dev@gmail.com.